Fourier transform: Lebesgue integrable functions

-Many other characterizations of the Fourier transform exist.
-For example, one uses the Stone–von Neumann theorem: the Fourier transform is the unique unitary intertwiner for the symplectic and Euclidean Schrödinger representations of the Heisenberg group.

 Background

 History

-In 1821, Fourier claimed (see Joseph Fourier) that any function, whether continuous or discontinuous, can be expanded into a series of sines.
+In 1822, Fourier claimed (see Joseph Fourier) that any function, whether continuous or discontinuous, can be expanded into a series of sines.
 That important work was corrected and expanded upon by others to provide the foundation for the various forms of the Fourier transform used since.

 Complex sinusoids

 In general, the coefficients $\widehat f(\xi)$ are complex numbers, which have two equivalent forms (see Euler's formula):

 The product with $e^{i 2 \pi \xi x}$ ((Eq.2)) has these forms: